citp/privacy-policy-historical/f/fi/fir/firsttennessee.com.md

 Call 877-242-9880 - our menu will prompt you through your choice(s)

 **Please note:**
-If you are a _new_ customer, we can begin sharing your information 30 days from the date we sent this notice.
+If you are a _new customer_ , we can begin sharing your information 30 days from the date we sent this notice.
 When you are _no longer_ our customer, we continue to share your information as described in this notice.

 However, you can contact us at any time to limit our sharing.